 - On the Video Source and Transcoder Settings page, select the encoder or camera you want to use to connect to Wowza Video.

 - Specify other video source settings, click Next, and complete the steps to finish creating the live stream.

-- If you plan to also deliver your live stream using a Wowza Video hosted page, specify the options on the Playback Settings page and, on the Hosted Page Settings page, select Yes, you want Wowza Video to host a webpage that plays back your video.
+- If you plan to also deliver your live stream using a Wowza Video hosted page, specify the options on the Playback Settings page, selecting Yes for creating a hosted page.
 Otherwise, disregard these pages and options.
 They don't matter if you're delivering the stream to viewers only through your external CDN provider.

 2. Configure the stream target for the highest-bitrate output